vicms1/TimeSkin/README.md

 ## Overview
 *TimeSkin* is a computational and conceptual framework designed to model adaptive physical laws based on local space-time contexts, inspired by advances in relativity, quantum mechanics, and modern cosmology (2025)

+TimeSkin is a theoretical construct that you've been modeling with me within Momentary Physics 3.0 – Crayolas That Write Equations.

+In a nutshell:
+• It's a "skin" of time, a contextual layer that envelops and modulates how physical laws are perceived or applied at a given moment and place.
+• It's inspired by contemporary physics phenomena:
+• General relativity: the local curvature of space-time.
+• Quantum mechanics: entanglement and nonlocality.
+• Cosmology: Big Bang bounces, Hubble tensions, Einstein rings.
+• It functions as an adaptable framework (local_law_F) in which laws are not totally universal and rigid, but vary depending on the context: speed, gravity, quantum interaction, or even perception.

 This framework uses dynamic simulations to explore how the "textures" of the universe (curvature, velocity, entanglement) shape the laws of physics, while MoodSkin captures the human perception of these phenomena.
 Imagine the universe as a canvas: TimeSkin is the texture of the paper, and colors (physical laws) behave differently depending on that texture.

 This repository contains the codebase, simulation examples, and documentation for implementing and experimenting with TimeSkin in scientific or educational projects.